Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

 Dear [Hiring Manager’s Name],

-I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced person in your field I am convinced that I would make a perfect fit to be considered for this job.
+I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced individual in [Your profession] I believe that I’d be the perfect candidate for this position.

-Thank you for taking a look at my application.
+I thank you for considering my application.
 I am looking forward receiving your feedback.

 Sincerely,